 In these cases, the dog decides on their own not to retriever, and the owner has no way to make them retriever.
 Unfortunately, once your retriever realizes that he does not HAVE to retrieve, it can often create a downward spiral that is difficult to fix.

 The best way to get your retriever to fetch consistently

 Unfortunately, force fetch is not an easy process, and if you don’t know what you are doing, it can cause more problems than it may help.
-I recommend that you seek professional help if your dog needs force fetched.
-We have trained hundreds of dogs over the years and force fetching is by far the best way to fix problems with retrievers that will not fetch or selectively fetch.
+I recommend that you seek professional help if your dog needs to be force fetched.
+We have trained hundreds of dogs over the years and force fetching is by far the best way to fix problems with retrievers that will not fetch or selectively fetch in the field.